-Before requesting a loan guarantee, the lender should take the following steps to ensure that the applicant has a general understanding of the SFHGLP.
+Before requesting a loan guarantee, the lender should take the following steps to ensure that applicants have a general understanding of the SFHGLP.

 - Concept of a loan guarantee.
-Describe to the applicant what a loan guarantee is, why it is used, and the benefits of a loan guarantee.
-Benefits include, but are not limited to: no required down payment and a fixed interest rate. - Loan guarantee fee.
-Inform the applicant of the guarantee fee to be paid at loan closing. - Annual fee.
-Inform the applicant of the annual fee, if applicable. - Occupancy.
-Inform applicants that they must occupy the property as their principal residence. - SFHGLP requirements.
-Inform the applicant of program requirements such as income limits, property location eligibility, debt ratio thresholds, and other requirements such as the Debt Collection Improvement Act (DCIA) outlined on Form RD 3555-21.
+Describe to the applicants what a loan guarantee is, why it is used, and the benefits of a loan guarantee.
+Benefits include, but are not limited to, no required down payment and a fixed interest rate. - Loan guarantee fee (Chapter 16) Inform the applicants of the upfront guarantee fee to be paid at loan closing.

+- Annual fee (Chapter 16) Inform the applicants of the annual guarantee fee, if applicable. - Occupancy (Chapter 8) Inform the applicants that they must occupy the property as their principal residence. - SFHGLP requirements.
+Inform the applicants of program requirements such as income limits, property location eligibility, debt ratio thresholds, and other requirements such as the certifications outlined on Form RD 3555-21, Request for Single Family Housing Loan Guarantee.

-5.3 UTILIZING THE GUARANTEED UNDERWRITING SYSTEM [7 CFR 3555.107(3)(b)]
+5.3 UTILIZING THE GUARANTEED UNDERWRITING SYSTEM [7 CFR 3555.107(b)]

 The Guaranteed Underwriting System (GUS) was developed to automate the process of credit risk evaluation for the SFHGLP.
-Automated underwriting (AU) systems are an efficient, consistent, objective and accurate method of mortgage underwriting compared with traditional manual methods.
+Automated underwriting (AU) systems are an efficient, consistent, objective, and accurate method of mortgage underwriting compared with traditional manual methods.
 GUS is a tool that helps evaluate the credit risk of the loan request.
-It compliments, but DOES NOT replace the considered judgment of experienced underwriters.
+It compliments but DOES NOT replace the considered judgment of experienced underwriters.

-GUS incorporates applicant eligibility and underwriting requirements of this Handbook by utilizing a modified version of the Federal Housing Administration (FHA) mortgage scorecard known as Technology Open to Approved Lenders (TOTAL) concurrently with a rules based engine.
-GUS is accessed through a secure web-based automated underwriting environment at: https://usdalinc.sc.egov.usda.gov/.
-GUS considers mortgage loan application data entered by the approved lender, credit repository data, and income and property information to evaluate a potential borrower's ability to meet a proposed mortgage obligation.
+GUS incorporates applicants' eligibility and underwriting requirements of this Handbook by utilizing a modified version of the Federal Housing Administration (FHA) mortgage scorecard known as Technology Open to Approved Lenders (TOTAL), concurrently with a rules based engine.
+GUS is accessed through a secure web-based automated underwriting environment at https://usdalinc.sc.egov.usda.gov/.
+GUS considers mortgage loan application data entered by the approved lender, credit repository data, and income and property information to evaluate the potential applicants' ability to meet a proposed mortgage obligation.
 GUS evaluates select components in a mortgage loan application and provides a credit evaluation and underwriting recommendation within seconds.
-GUS is not designed to evaluate the dependability of an applicant's income proposed for repayment.
+GUS is not designed to evaluate the dependability of the applicants' income proposed for repayment.
 This remains the underwriter's responsibility to determine prior to final submission.
 Refer to Chapter 9 of this Handbook to determine adequate and dependable income for repayment ability.
-Lenders are reminded that data entered into GUS must coincide with that of the lender's permanent case file.
+Lenders are reminded that data entered in GUS must coincide with that of the lender's permanent loan file.